bganguly/CarND-Vehicle-Detection-P5/writeup_template.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Rerunning/reprocessing the entire video took some creativity.
 Notebooks would routinely timeout while processing.
 I learned that they notebooks can be run with a parameter to override the default 60 seconds timeout.
-Further the subclip() method worked well for quickly iterating over small clips, and then only running the final 2-split subclips one time.
+Further the subclip() method worked well for quickly iterating over small clips, and then only running the final 4-split subclips one time.
+In addition, just as an iterative proecess , i dropped the overalp to 60% from the original 75%.
+This appears to have led to a situation where , especially for the white car, there briefly appears two bounded rectangles over the same car.
+Perhaps with a greater overlap, i could have avoided it.